Going to the Emergency Department

 When should I consider going to the ED?

 There are two main reasons why you could consider going.

-- You have a headache that’s different than usual, new symptoms or you just feel that something is «not right».
-Any person with migraine can have another problem leading to a different headache (sinusitis, aneurysm…).
+- You have a headache that’s different than usual, new symptoms, or you feel something is ‘not right’.
+Any person with migraine can have another problem leading to a different headache (sinusitis, aneurysm).
 A thunderclap headache (sudden onset to severe intensity) is a medical emergency.
 Any new neurologic symptom should be evaluated.

-- Your attack is really a typical migraine but it won’t stop, you cannot function and you may have nausea and vomiting, your stomach won’t keep anything.
+- Your attack is a typical migraine, but it won’t stop, you cannot function, you may have nausea and vomiting, and your stomach won’t keep anything.

-Attacks that last more than 72h are called Status Migrainosus (a fancy term to say «a state of migraine»).
-Some of these attacks can last a week and even more, especially if the person has Chronic Migraine to start with and/or there is a powerful trigger.
+Attacks that last more than 72 hours are called Status Migrainosus (a fancy term to say “a state of migraine”).
+Some of these attacks can last a week and even more, especially if the person has Chronic Migraine or there is a powerful trigger.